Jallah/EasyProt/README.md

 Some more instructions will follow soon ...

+## Build

+Just run build.cmd for Windows or build.sh for Linux.

 ## TODO
 - Comments in EasyProt.Runtime.RuntimeManager(.fs)
 - Complete Readme

 ## ISSUES
-- FAKE does not support NUNIT >=3: https://github.com/fsharp/FAKE/issues/1010
+- FAKE does not support NUNIT >=3 yet: https://github.com/fsharp/FAKE/issues/1010